Samsung/tizen-docs/docs/application/tizen-studio/release-notes/2-4-release-notes.md

 -	Web and Native IDE
 	-   From Tizen Studio 2.0 onwards, the Connection Explorer is replaced with the Device Manager, this can cause errors in the Connection Explorer view.
 You can fix this in two ways:
 	    -   Reset the perspective.
-            In the Tizen Studio menu, select Window > Perspective > Reset Perspective
+            In the Tizen Studio menu, select Window > Perspective > Reset Perspective.
 	    -   After updating to the Tizen Studio 2.0, run the *eclipse.exe -clean -clearPersistedState* command.
 Then launch the Tizen Studio normally.
 	-   You can create unit tests for Tizen 2.3.2 and higher version projects only.
 Now the Tizen Studio does not support unit testing for older versions.
 -	Web IDE
 	-   The preview tab in the Web Page Editor sometimes does not appear properly.
 Use an alternative feature, named Web SDK HTML Editor, which has enhanced features compared to the Web Page Editor.
 Instead of the preview tab in the Web Page Editor, use the preview feature **Ctrl + 4** of the Web SDK HTML Editor.
-	-   In RDS (Rapid Development Support) mode, the web unit test result is not updated.
+	-   In Rapid Development Support (RDS) mode, the web unit test result is not updated.
 -	Certificate Manager
 	-   Overwriting a duplicate certificate profile in the migration wizard works incorrectly on macOS.
 	-   IoT certification currently requires a user to manually download and select the certificate.